dipu-devops/Bash-Scripting-collection/README.md

 ##Usage
 You can use these scripts by downloading the individual scripts that you need from the repository.
 Once you have the scripts, you can run them in your preferred bash environment (e.g., Linux, macOS, or Windows with a Bash emulator) using the following steps:

-Download the scripts:
+Download the scripts:\n
-Navigate to the script's file page in the repository.
-Click the "Download" button to download the script to your local machine.
+Navigate to the script's file page in the repository.\n Click the "Download" button to download the script to your local machine.
 Make the script executable (if needed):
 Open a terminal window.